-The Contractor is responsible for the development of an introductory or beginner level Aboriginal Awareness Training Session.
+The Contractor is responsible for the development of an Introduction to Indigenous Cultures Program.

 Métis, First Nations, Inuit and Elder presenters/trainers who are responsible for delivering their respective portion of the training sessions.

 Project Manager responsible for overseeing the project, including securing the services of competent presenters and liaising with the Project Authority.